 If you don’t have a budget yet, now is a perfect time to set one up.
 You can sign up for an account with Personal Capital, and they will automatically import your account information into an easy-to-understand budget.
 They even calculate your net worth.

 If this will be your first car, keep in mind that the cost of owning a car isn’t limited to the loan payment.
-You’ll also have to pay for auto insurance, gas, maintenance, and maybe extra fees such as parking or tolls.
+You’ll also have to pay for car insurance, gas, maintenance, and maybe extra fees such as parking or tolls.
+If you’re buying a used car, you could also face unexpected repairs that aren’t covered by a warranty.
 On the other hand, you’ll probably be able to drop some expenses you have right now for transportation, such as a monthly train or bus pass.

 Let’s say you’re currently bringing home $2,500 per month, and you’re spending $2,100 on expenses such as rent, food, and transportation.
 However, $100 of that is for your bus pass, so dropping that expense brings your budget down to $2,000 a month.
 That leaves you $500 a month to spend on all your car-related expenses.
 If you estimate that you’ll need $75 a month for gas, $75 for maintenance, and $100 for insurance, that means $250 a month is the absolute limit you can afford for a car payment.